urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 HOBO Pendant loggers from the six E5 tanks were downloaded at 1220.
 Loggers were kept logging in the tanks.
 Black HOBO loggers from the wildtype parent tanks (n=2) were removed from tanks, stopped, and downloaded at 1030.
 Logger files can be [found here](https://github.com/urol-e5/apulchra_metabolism/tree/main/data/environmental/loggers/E5_tanks/20221002).

+### *Histological decalcification*

+Following the [histological processing protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2022-04-16-Histological-Processing.md) Danielle taught Pierrick how to preserve and decalcify his *Pocillopora* spp. samples and she began the decalcification process for the September 2022 samples.
+They were put into the pre-labeled March and June cups. s

 ### *A. pulchra high frequency sampling - 20220927*

 Completed the third timepoint for the high frequency project for *A. pulchra* on the samples below.
 Went in the field at 09:00 to collect 20 fragments from the five patches.